 How can you tell if you’re fit or unfit?
 Recent statistics provide valuable clues about your own health – particularly if you happen to be over the age of 50.

-Human health has been changing dramatically in both developed and developing countries.
-Here are eight startling statistics that show the current state of human health – including diet and overall fitness.
+Human lifestyles have changed dramatically over the last century.
+These eight startling statistics show the current state of people’s health – including diet and overall fitness.

 Never before have so many health-improving techniques and technologies existed: